 Just check off the declarations section and leave the other boxes blank as your Mortgage advisor will take care of that for you.

 Electronically sign off on your document and submit to Moreira Team.
 Please make sure both signatures and the date are filled in.

-You only need to fill out the first part of this section and the rest is done by the mortgage advisor who is required to fill in this information on your behalf just so though federal government can keep statistics on the loan applications.
+You only need to fill out the first part of this section.
+The rest is done by the mortgage advisor who is required to fill in this information on your behalf.
+This is just so though federal government can keep statistics on the loan applications.
 Its intent is to ensure that Fannie Mae fair practices are being made by the lender.